August 14, 2022

 • Higher electricity bills

 Capacitors are parts we commonly replace on central air conditioning units.
 They will last in normal circumstances for several years to a decade or more.
-If you have had your central air unit for over a decade, the capacitor likely just reached its normal end of service.
-Other causes of capacitor failure include a short circuit that will also have to be found and fixed, an overheated capacitor due to an extreme heat event, a power surge, or even a lightning strike.
-Although lightning strikes are rare here, we see quite a number of extreme heat events.
+If your AC is over a decade old, the capacitor likely just reached its normal end of service.

 What Is a Capacitor?